just-the-benno/BlazQ/README.md

 Keep in mind that BlazQ is a work and progress and highly feedback-driven.
 The list of the planned episodes, it's very likely to change over time.
 I'll keep the list updated and edited it after reviewing the latest episode.

-8. Be seated in the lobby: FIrst step in the multiplayer domain
-9. BlazQ goes Multiplayer: Adding the mechanics for the multiplayer option
+8. BlazQ goes Multiplayer: Adding the mechanics for the multiplayer option
-10. The hall of knowledge: Persisting a high score and more
+9. The hall of knowledge: Persisting a high score and more
-11. This is my lobby: Introducing authentication and privacy into BlazQ
+10. This is my lobby: Introducing authentication and privacy into BlazQ
-12. \[Outro] Ain't no sunshine when it's gone: The careers as a software developer
+11. \[Outro] Ain't no sunshine when it's gone: The careers as a software developer

 ## Feedback driven